 The research provides an opportunity for the practical application and integration of the student’s professional background and skills, and studies in supporting units of the Master of Pavement Technology.

-The following projects have been developed and submitted to CPEE as part of our students research project unit.
+The following is a selection of projects which have been developed and submitted to CPEE as part of our students research project unit.
 These projects are the culmination of a students study and learnings throughout their time with CPEE.

 The theses listed here were created as an educational exercise which formed part of and contributed to the overall learning outcomes with respect to the CPEE Master of Pavement Technology award program.
 The thesis, any associated hardware, software, drawings, and other material set out in any associated appendices are used entirely at the risk of the user.